marcuscostagraciano/College_tasks/Third_semester/OOP/OOP_DB/README.md

 In this activity we have the objective of converting the of a database in an Object-oriented program

 Students: [Gianluca Starke](https://github.com/XerlockHomeless) & [Marcus Vinicius da Costa Graciano](https://github.com/marcuscostagraciano)

+(Side note: it is my first time using different branches so my bad if it looks kinda ugly)